31 Spring Home Improvement Projects To Increase Your Home’s Value

 11. Fresh Paint

 Speaking of paint, spring is a great time to brighten up your home with fresh paint — both interior and exterior.
-Make sure to give your wall or siding a good scrub before you do and have all the tools on hand before you start this project.
+Make sure to give your wall or siding a good scrub before you do, and have all the tools on hand before starting this project.

 13. Repair or Replace the Fence